Skip to content

 Can I use conditional logic to show different questions based on ratings?

 Yes.
 FormHug supports conditional logic on all field types, including rating fields.
 You can show a different follow-up question based on whether the score is high, medium, or low — surface “what went wrong?” for low scores and “what made this effective?” for high scores.
-This is one of the most impactful ways to improve evaluation data quality.
+This is one of the most impactful ways to improve evaluation data quality; see the form builder docs for the broader builder workflow.

 What’s the best way to distribute an evaluation form?